ratibor78/srvinfo/README.md

 2) Rename **settings.ini.back** to **settings.ini** and specify a list of services that you need to check in one string separated with spaces, also set all the other parameters.
 Next rename and modify the **srvinfo.service.template** file and copy into systemd directory.
-You need tp change the '$PWD' in the *srvinfo.service.template** with the path of the directory with the repository.
+You need tp change the '$PWD' in the **srvinfo.service.template** with the path of the repository directory.

 ```sh
 $ cp settings.ini.bak settings.ini